JoshuaWise/alter-html/README.md

 The first argument of these functions is the original `toString` method, which you can use to render the node in its default way.
 There are examples of this in the [usage](#usage) section.

 **NOTE:** if a string is not returned (i.e., if you return `undefined`), the original `toString` method is used anyway.
-So you can mostly ignore this argument, unless you plan on augmenting the default rendering (with regular expressions, for example).
+So you don't actually need to use this argument to render a node in its default way.
+It is typically used if you plan on augmenting the default rendering (with regular expressions, for example).

 ## Element